openzfs/openzfs-docs/docs/Basic Concepts/Copy-on-write.rst

          stroke-width: 2; }
        #cow-diagram .cow-new .cow-lbl { fill: var(--cow-new);
          font-weight: 600; }
+       /* The old blocks on the path from the change to the root.
+They were not written -- they were replaced -- so they get the accent colour without the weight of a new block. */
+       #cow-diagram .cow-sup .cow-box { stroke: var(--cow-new);
+         stroke-width: 1.5; fill: none; }
+       #cow-diagram .cow-sup .cow-lbl { fill: currentColor; opacity: .75; }
        #cow-diagram .cow-share { stroke: var(--cow-new); stroke-width: 1.75;
          stroke-dasharray: 5 4; fill: none; }
        #cow-diagram .cow-key { fill: currentColor;
          font-family: ui-monospace,SFMono-Regular,Menlo,monospace;
          font-size: 11px; }
-       /* Without JS no element ever gets .cow-hidden, so the figure simply shows the finished state, which is what it should say anyway. */
+       /* Without JS nothing is ever given .cow-hidden, so the figure shows the finished state -- which is what it should say anyway. */
-       #cow-diagram .cow-step { transition: opacity .45s ease,
+       #cow-diagram .cow-step { transition: opacity .5s ease,
-         transform .45s ease; transform-box: fill-box;
+         transform .5s ease; transform-box: fill-box;
          transform-origin: center; }
        #cow-diagram .cow-step.cow-hidden { opacity: 0;
          transform: translateY(8px) scale(.94); }